khadas/android_vendor_amlogic_system/libge2d/readme.txt

     unsigned int  def_color;
 } buffer_info_t;
 some bits of struct buffer_info:
+mem_alloc_type:         if used as ion alloc or dma_buf alloc
 memtype:                if used as mem alloc:CANVAS_ALLOC
-                        if used as OSD0/OSD1:CANVAS_OSD0/CANVAS_OSD1 char* vaddr:            not need set,for debug int shared_fd:          shared buffer fd, alloc by ion or dma_buf unsigned offset:        buffer offset, default is 0 unsigned int canvas_w, unsigned int canvas_h:  if used as mem alloc,for src, set it to rect.w, rect.h;
+                        if used as OSD0/OSD1:CANVAS_OSD0/CANVAS_OSD1 char* vaddr:            not need set,for debug int shared_fd:          shared buffer fd, alloc by ion or dma_buf unsigned offset:        buffer offset, default is 0 unsigned int canvas_w, unsigned int canvas_h:  if used as mem alloc,for src1, set it to rect.w, rect.h;
                                              for dst, set it to canvas width,canvas height, related to mem size.
                         if used as OSD0/OSD1,leave it unset,it will set by kernel;
 int format:             if used as mem alloc,set pixel format